 Scroll down to learn more about these defenses to the Nevada crime of domestic violence.
 Our Las Vegas criminal defense attorneys also discuss "Battered Person Syndrome" as well as accusers who self-inflict injuries in order to frame others for BDV.

 Courts handle many BDV cases where the purported victim assaulted the defendant first.
-Under Nevada self-defense law, people may lawfully fight back if they reasonably believe it's necessary to avoid immediate bodily harm or death to themselves or someone else.1
+Under Nevada self-defense law, people may lawfully fight back if they reasonably believe it is necessary to avoid immediate bodily harm or death to themselves or someone else.1

 Self-defense works as an effective defense as long as the defendant acts quickly and uses no more physical force than necessary to protect him/herself.
 Las Vegas domestic violence attorney Michael Becker provides an example where self-defense could backfire:

 During a verbal altercation in Reno, Jack spits on his wife Laney.
 Laney then grabs a butcher knife and throws it at him.
 If caught, Laney would be booked at the Washoe County Detention Center for battery constituting domestic violence in Nevada.
-Laney claims self-defense at trial but the jury doesn't buy her defense.
+Laney claims self-defense at trial, but the jury does not buy her defense.

 Battered person's syndrome is a condition that drives domestic abuse victims to hurt or kill their abusers.
-This syndrome functions as a kind of self-defense, but there's one main difference: A defendant with battered person syndrome needn't fight back right away in order to claim lawful self-defense-he/she can fight back later when there's no immediate threat of harm…2
+This syndrome functions as a kind of self-defense, but there is one main difference: A defendant with battered person syndrome need not fight back right away in order to claim lawful self-defense -- he/she can fight back later when there is no immediate threat of harm…2

-Usually sufferers of battered person syndrome don't feel safe enough to flee from their abusers.
+Usually, sufferers of battered person syndrome do not feel safe enough to flee from their abusers.
 And since their abusers may be stronger than them, these victims often strike when their abusers are asleep or otherwise vulnerable.
 Note that battered person syndrome applies to only a narrow variety of battery domestic violence or homicide cases.

 Henderson husband and wife Bob and Barbara quarrel and go to bed angry.
 Barbara decides to try to smooth things over and leans over to kiss Bob.
 Not knowing that Barbara is leaning over, Bob yawns, causing his right fist to strike Barbara in the eye.
 Barbara calls 911, and Bob is booked at the Henderson Detention Center for BDV.